Lev Sosnovsky: Left Opposition

 "in the entire arsenal of exploitative resources of the kulak, the thresher is the most poisonous.
 Due to climatic conditions, harvesting times are short here.
 The poor cannot wait a single extra day."

 In May 1929, four letters that he had written in exile were published abroad in Trotsky's Bulletin of the Opposition.
 The OGPU appear to have known about these letters being smuggled abroad, because Sosnovsky was arrested in Barnaul on 29 April 1929, and in May he was sentenced to three years in prison, and transferred to an "isolator" in Chelyabinsk.
-By the end of 1929, after most of the leading Trotskyists, including Yevgeni Preobrazhensky and Karl Radek, had capitulated to Stain, Sosnovsky was, after Christian Rakovsky, the best known oppositionist still holding out in exile.
+By the end of 1929, after most of the leading Trotskyists, including Yevgeni Preobrazhensky and Karl Radek, had capitulated to Stalin, Sosnovsky was, after Christian Rakovsky, the best known oppositionist still holding out in exile.
 In January 1930, the Bulletin of the Opposition reported that Sosnovsky was editing a magazine Pravda Behind Bars produced by imprisoned Trotskyists.
 Sosnovsky was then transferred to an "isolator" in Tomsk In April 1932, he was sentenced to a further two years in prison.